docs

 • Default: null

 Absolute or project-relative path to a com.mojang directory.
-Required (and must be a non-empty string) when deploy.target is "custom".
+Required (and a non-empty string) when deploy.target is "custom".
 Ignored when deploy.target is "retail".

 "deploy": {